ArielKhoutorsky/Tertiary-Search-Tree/README.md

 # Tertiary-Search-Tree
-Implementation of a tertiary search tree.
+Implementation of a tertiary search tree.aaaaaaaaaaaaaaaa